jmuspratt/satellite/README.md

 - Sets page shows "cover" thumbnail of each photo set in reverse-chronological order.
 - Thumbnails of videos are clearly labelled with "Video".
 - Single item view has a **Wide Format** option: (dark background, no title/captions/metadata).
 Mode persists via a cookie.
 - Keyboard Navigation: use **w** to toggle the wide format, and use the left and right arrow keys for older/newer photos and thumbnail paging.
+Use **p** to pause/play a video.

 Limitations